When preparing to start a business, you should test your business idea to ensure it is viable. Here's how to do it.

 Do you have an idea for the "next big thing"?
-You may think your idea is perfect the way it is, but it's wise to test it out before you spend a lot of time and money developing a business or product for which there's no market.
-Here are six steps to help you make sure your product is something the world wants, before you launch it.
+You may think your idea is perfect the way it is, but it's wise to test it before you spend time and money developing a business or product for which there's no market.
+Here are eight steps to help you make sure your product idea is something the world wants, before you launch it.

-Isenberg said he only moves forward if he has a burning feeling that the world really needs his idea.
+Isenberg said he only moves forward if he has a burning feeling that the world genuinely needs his idea.

 "Once I'm through that, the best way to test a business idea is to build some prototype and show it to people to get some honest and authentic feedback," he said.
 [Looking for a business idea?
-Visit our Business Idea Page]
+Visit our Business Ideas page.]

 2. Build a minimum viable product.